paglobal/augmented-tabflow/README.md

 ### Now

-- stop reinitting of pinned tabs and remove pinned tab group bookmark node
-- add shortcut for new tab group
-- create `updateAvailable` page, open it when update is available, and prevent escape from closing
-- check if newtaburls is necessary or detrimental
 - delete all `navigationBox` and `sessionManager` urls from history
 - add `Grouping Options` for tabs and tab groups to reduce clutter